 Thanks to Pavlos Plessas for collaborating with "Medical Terminology Daily" and allowing us to re-publish his work on "Powerful indications that Vesalius died from scurvy", presented originally at the 2014 "Vesalius Continuum" meeting in Zakynthos, Greece.

-UPDATE: Pavlos' article and theory was refutted by Theor Dirix and Dr. Rudi Coninx. both contributors to this blog.
+UPDATE: Pavlos' article and theory was refutted by Theo Dirix and Dr. Rudi Coninx. both contributors to this blog.
 Their article is entitled "Did Andreas Vesalius really die from Scurvy?".
 Not to be undone, Pavlos published his own rebuttal to their theory in the article "An answer regarding the death of Andreas Vesalius".

 Following are some links to Pavlos Plessas' blog articles: